amnesiiac/amnesiiac.github.io/_posts/2024-01-08-gitlab-mount-src-proj.md

 the restore_repo_time_as_last_commit.sh could be found at blog post: restore git repo file mtime. after changing all rebornlinux/aport timestamps, it reported all apk up to date, and the needless rebuilt is skipped.

-3 set the GIT_STRATEGY as none, manually clone / fetch the utilized aport repo before each job starts. check the corresponding persistent dir on gitlab runner host: whether the timestamp changed to the time of gitlab ci job? even this fix the bug, but will not pretain the tag given by gitlab ci/cd pipeline like follows:
+◆ method-3 discard the gitlab build-in git operation by setting the GIT_STRATEGY as none, manually clone / fetch the utilized aport repo before each job starts.
+this method can fix the bug, but will not pretain the tag of each gitlab ci/cd pipeline:
 ```text
 $ git log --oneline
 fff51afa (HEAD, origin/reborn, refs/pipelines/3089452) bootstrap: debugging